 A legitimate concern with this approach is that it could result in the establishment of very small accreditation schemes that could suddenly close.
-Alternatively, it could result in the establishment of in-house, corporate schemes where accreditation became a condition of doing business with that company.
+It could also, alternatively, result in the establishment of in-house, corporate schemes where accreditation became a condition of doing business with that company, resulting in many subcontractors being obliged to be 'accredited' in a potentially limitless number of such schemes.
+The simplest solution to avoid this would be the establishment of clear guidelines as to what constitutes effective fatigue manament -which would facilitate a single audit regime which any and all such accreditation regimes should adopt, thus facilitating mutual recognition between schemes and mitigating against the need for subcontractors to be in multiple schemes.

-The ATA considers that these concerns can be addressed through the creation of strong entry conditions for accreditation schemes, in the same way that the NHVR's guidelines for industry codes of practice are helping deliver strong, well-written industry codes.30
+The ATA considers that these concerns can be addressed through the creation of strong entry conditions for accreditation schemes, in the same way that the NHVR's guidelines for industry codes of practice are helping deliver strong, well-written industry codes.
+32